hyperledger/fabric/docs/source/secured_asset_transfer/secured_private_asset_transfer_tutorial.md

 The smart contract uses the following Fabric features to ensure that the asset can only be updated or transferred by the organization that owns the asset:

 - When the asset is created, the smart contract gets the MSP ID of the organization that submitted the request, and stores the MSP ID as the owner in the asset key/value in the public chaincode world state.
 Subsequent smart contract requests to update or transfer the asset will use access control logic to verify that the requesting client is from the same organization.
 Note that in other scenarios, the ownership could be based on a specific client identity within an organization, rather than an organization itself.
 - Also when the asset is created, the smart contract sets a state based endorsement policy for the asset key.
 The state based policy specifies that a peer from the organization that owns the asset must endorse a subsequent request to update or transfer the asset.
-This prevents any other organization from updating or transferring the asset using a smart contract that has been maliciously altered on their own peers.
+This prevents any other organization from updating or initiating the transfer of the asset using a smart contract that has been maliciously altered on their own peers.
+To further secure asset transfer, consider including other parties in the asset's state based endorsement policy, such as a trusted third party.

 ### Agreeing to the transfer

-After a asset is created, channel members can use the smart contract to agree to transfer the asset:
+After an asset is created, channel members can use the smart contract to agree to transfer the asset:

 - The owner of the asset can change the description in the public ownership record, for example to advertise that the asset is for sale.
 Smart contract access control enforces that this change needs to be submitted from a member of the asset owner organization.
 The state based endorsement policy enforces that this description change must be endorsed by a peer from the owner's organization.

 The asset owner and the asset buyer agree to transfer the asset for a certain price:
-- The price agreed to by the buyer and the seller is stored in each organization's implicit private data collection.
-The private data collection keeps the agreed price secret from other members of the channel.
-The endorsement policy of the private data collection ensures that the respective organization's peer endorsed the price agreement, and the smart contract access control logic ensures that the price agreement was submitted by a client of the associated organization.
+- The price and the private asset properties agreed to by the buyer and the seller is stored in each organization's implicit private data collection.
+The private data collection keeps the agreed price and asset properties secret from other members of the channel.
+The endorsement policy of the implicit private data collection ensures that the respective organization's peer endorsed the price agreement, and the smart contract access control logic ensures that the price agreement was submitted by a client of the associated organization.
-- A hash of each price agreement is stored on the ledger.
-The two hashes will match only if the two organizations have agreed to the same price.
-This allows the organizations to verify that they have come to agreement on the transfer details before the transfer takes place.
+- A hash of each price agreement and of the asset properties is automatically stored on the ledger when using private data collections.
+These hashes will match only if the two organizations have agreed to the same price and the two asset descriptions correspond.
+This allows the organizations to verify that they have come to agreement on the transfer details when they execute and endorse the transfer transaction.
 A random trade id is added to the price agreement, which serves as a *salt* to ensure that other channel members can not use the hash on the ledger to guess the price.

 ### Transferring the asset

-After the two organizations have agreed to the same price, the asset owner can use the transfer function to transfer the asset to the buyer:
+After the two organizations have agreed to the same price and asset properties, the asset owner can invoke the transfer function to transfer the asset to the buyer:

 - Smart contract access control ensures that the transfer must be initiated by a member of the organization that owns the asset.
-- The transfer function verifies that the asset's private immutable properties passed to the transfer function matches the on chain hash of the asset data in private collection, to ensure that the asset owner is *selling* the same asset that they own.
+- The transfer function verifies that the on-chain asset properties present in the seller's private collection correspond to the ones present in the buyer's private collection by comparing their hash, to ensure that the asset owner is *selling* the same asset declared.
-- The transfer function uses the hash of the price agreement on the ledger to ensure that both organizations have agreed to the same price.
+- The transfer function also uses the hash of the price agreement on the ledger to ensure that both organizations have agreed to the same price.
-- If the transfer conditions are met, the transfer function adds the asset to the implicit private data collection of the buyer, and deletes the asset from the collection of the seller.
-The transfer also updates the owner in the public ownership record.
+- If the transfer conditions are met, the transfer function deletes the asset from the collection of the seller and updates the owner in the public ownership record.
-- Because of the endorsement policies of the seller and buyer implicit data collections, and the state based endorsement policy of the public record (requiring the seller to endorse), the transfer needs to be endorsed by peers from both buyer and seller.
+- The price agreements are also deleted from both the seller and buyer implicit private data collection, and a sales receipt is created in each private data collection to record the transaction price and timestamp.
-- The state based endorsement policy of the public asset record is updated so that only a peer of the new owner of the asset can update or sell their new asset.
+- Because the transfer transaction updates data in the seller and buyer implicit data collections, the transfer must be endorsed by peers from both buyer and seller.
-- The price agreements are also deleted from both the seller and buyer implicit private data collection, and a sales receipt is created in each private data collection.
+- The state based endorsement policy of the public asset record is updated so that only a peer of the new owner of the asset can update or initialize a subsequent transfer of their new asset.

-## Running the private asset transfer smart contract
+## Running the secured asset transfer smart contract

-You can use the Fabric test network to run the private asset transfer smart contract.
+You can use the Fabric test network to run the secured asset transfer smart contract.
 The test network contains two peer organizations, Org1 and Org2, that operate one peer each.
 In this tutorial, we will deploy the smart contract to a channel of the test network joined by both organizations.
 We will first create an asset that is owned by Org1.
-After the two organizations agree on the price, we will transfer the asset from Org1 to Org2.
+After the two organizations agree on the asset properties and price, we will transfer the asset from Org1 to Org2.

 ## Deploy the test network